Time for a Change

 The only thing that seems to have been preserved from the features of the original house is the family-favourite jacaranda tree at the entrance.
 It creates a unique and welcoming entry and, as per the family request, builders placed importance on preserving it.

 Open Plan Reinvented

-It is the upper level that was transformed to suit the family needs the most.
-The open-plan layout and ample windows allow the space to be bathed in light and enjoy the stunning views.
-The top-level presents the opportunity for the family to come together, creating dining and relaxing space within the house.
+It is the upper level that was transformed to suit the family’s needs the most.
+The open-plan layout and ample windows allow the space to be bathed in light and enjoy stunning views.
+The top-level presents the opportunity for the family to come together, creating dining and relaxing spaces within the house.

 Design elements such as floor-to-ceiling windows, the openness of the space and continuous use of Limestone flooring enhanced the seamless connection between the interiors and the alfresco area.

 Custom Limestone Connecting Indoor to Outdoor Living Area

 At Sareen Stone, we’ve sourced Azul Limestone outside our standard range and supplied it for the project on a custom order.
 Then it was expertly installed by Pacific Plus Constructions throughout the house.